MolBIFFM/diana/README.md

   }
 }
 ```
-The optional local file location to parse Gene Ontology isoform annotations
+The optional local file location to parse Gene Ontology protein isoform
-from.
+annotations from.
 The default setting is `null`, downloading the required file
 automatically.

 ```json